 - Serve local and organic wines and beer

-- Manage waste by recycling and return packaging to suppliers, which can save money and reduce restaurant and bar costs.
+- Recycle and return packaging to suppliers, which can save money and reduce restaurant and bar costs

 7. Hyper-Local Restaurants